 |Owner Micro Fishing Rig 120cm - $6.00||Owner Micro Fishing Rig 240cm - $6.00|

-This video shows the benefit of having the little brightly colored beads on the line beneath the float.
+There is a tremendous benefit in having little brightly colored beads on the line beneath the float.
 They clearly show when a fish has taken the bait and swims to the side.
 A float by itself only moves if the fish takes the bait and goes down, pulling the float under, or moves far enough to the side to pull the float sideways.
 The beads show sideways motion immediately.

-In conditions like where the video was shot, the float really isn't the strike indicator.
+In many cases, the float really isn't the strike indicator.
 The float just holds the markers in a position where you can easily see any movement.

-Still, where you can see them, they'll prove to be the most sensitive strike indicator you'll ever use.
+Still, where you can see them, they will prove to be the most sensitive strike indicator you'll ever use.
 Polarized glasses are highly recommended.

 Micro Fishing Line Winders allow you to store rigged micro fishing lines.
 The line winders are made of bamboo, with thin metal bars on which to affix the hook to start winding.
 There are slits in the ends of the long bamboo pieces which will hold the end of your line.